Duplex Vs. Townhouse: Which Is Right For You?

 Buying a home is often the largest investment a person will make.
-For some buyers, the allure of a detached single-family home pales in comparison to the economic sense of attached homes – and for good reason.
+For buyers looking at different types of homes, the allure of a detached single-family home pales in comparison to the economic sense of attached homes – and for good reason.
 What duplexes and townhouses have in common are that they’re both distinct, private-entrance units that share a common wall or floor with another dwelling.

 Both are excellent options for first-time home buyers who aren’t quite financially prepared for a larger detached home but who are ready to make their first real estate investment.